angelo-domingo118/d-agriventory/docs/overview.md

 ## purpose

-The system digitises traditional paper-based inventory processes for agricultural assets across the Cordillera region.
-Built to comply with Philippine government protocols, it manages three core inventory systems: ICS (Inventory Custodian Slip), PAR (Property Acknowledgment Receipt), and IDR (Inventory and Inspection of Deliveries and Receipts).
-The platform serves regional administrators and division inventory managers with role-based access control, comprehensive audit trails, and automated reporting capabilities.
+The system replaces the legacy MS Access-based inventory management with a modern web-based solution for agricultural assets across the Cordillera region.
+Built to comply with government standards, it manages three core inventory systems: ICS (Inventory Custodian Slip), PAR (Property Acknowledgment Receipt), and IDR (Inventory and Inspection of Deliveries and Receipts).
+The platform serves regional administrators and division inventory managers with role-based access control, comprehensive audit trails, and automated report generation capabilities that were not possible with their previous MS Access setup.

 ## tech-stack